-Twenty-four hours before Jamal Murray’s 48-point tour de force that led the Nuggets to a 115-107 win over the Celtics, Denver’s starting point guard was on the same hardwood where he’d post his career-high in points Monday evening, rehearsing the exact shots and movements he’d soon perform to perfection against Kyrie Irving.
+Twenty-four hours before Jamal Murray’s 48-point tour de force that led the Nuggets to a 115-107 win over the Celtics, Denver’s starting point guard was on the same hardwood where he’d post his career-high in points Monday evening, going through the exact shots and movements he’d soon perform to perfection against Kyrie Irving.

 Murray’s dress rehearsal was a precursor to the best game of his young career.
 It took the 21-year-old just 30 shots to tally 48 points.
 Murray dominated the ebbs and flows of Denver’s win from the game’s opening tip to the final fourth-quarter buzzer.